Technology Born from the Secrets Shared by the Vehicle Chassis

 When you softly ring a maritime bell, the sound echoes out peacefully on the sea breeze.
 Then, if you grasp the bell with your hand, the vibration immediately stops and the bell goes silent.
 It’s with the same principle that Yamaha’s Performance Damper absorbs and dampens vibration in a car to give it a more pleasurable ride (#1).

 The external appearance of the unit itself is nothing more than a single rod, but inside it contains a shock-absorbing mechanism (damper).
 The Performance Damper is fitted directly to the car’s body and thereby adds greater stability to the steering, makes the ride more comfortable, improves the quality of the ride and makes the car more pleasurable to drive overall.
-Since the Yamaha Performance Damper was first used on the Toyota Crown Athlete VX (released in 2001 for the Japanese domestic market as a limited production model with only 300 units offered for sale), it has been equipped on some 500,000 cars (as of November 2016) that range from compact kei (light compact) cars to high-end vehicles, including as an aftermarket part for Volkswagen, Audi, BMW, Porsche and Volvo models (#2).
+Since the Yamaha Performance Damper was first used on the Toyota Crown Athlete VX (released in 2001 for the Japanese domestic market as a limited production model with only 300 units offered for sale), it has been equipped on more than two million cars (as of 2020) that range from compact kei (light compact) cars to high-end vehicles, including as an aftermarket part for Volkswagen, Audi, BMW, Porsche and Volvo models (#2), bringing its benefits to countless drivers.

 At Yamaha Motor, we have been developing and manufacturing automobile engines to supply to car makers ever since our joint development and manufacture of the Toyota 2000GT in 1965.
 Then, in the 1990s we took on the new challenge of developing ways to make cars more fun to drive.
 We asked ourselves if there was a way to bring out more of the performance of the automobile engines we develop and manufacture.
 If we could develop such components, they would surely make the cars more enjoyable to drive and ride in.
 This idea led us to begin developing automobile suspension components.